-Builds and then temporarily installs an extension on Firefox so it can be tested.
-By default, this will also watch all extension source files and reload the extension in Firefox as files change.
+Builds and then temporarily installs an extension on the target application, so it can be tested.
+By default, watches extension source files and reload the extension in each target as files change.

-Allows you to specify a particular version of Firefox to run the WebExtension in.
-The value can be an absolute path to the Firefox executable or it can be an alias string.
-If this is not specified, it will attempt to run the extension inside the default installation of Firefox on the system.
+Specify a particular version of Firefox Desktop to run the extension in.
+The value is an absolute path to the Firefox executable or an alias string.
+If this is not specified, it will attempt to run the extension inside the system's default installation of Firefox.

-Here is an example of specifying a full path to a Firefox executable on Windows:
+Here is an example specifying a full path to a Firefox executable on Windows:

 --firefox="C:\Program Files\Mozilla Firefox\firefox.exe"

-Here is an example of specifying an executable path on Mac OS:
+Here is an example specifying an executable path on Mac OS: